roblabla/caddy-jwt/README.md

 If the claim is a json array of strings, the allow and deny directives will check if the array contains the specified string value.
 An allow or deny rule will be valid if any value in the array is a match.

 ```
-jwt {
+jwt * {
-   path [path]
    redirect [location]
    allow [claim] [value]
    deny [claim] [value]
 }
 ```

 To authorize access based on a claim, use the `allow` syntax.
 To deny access, use the `deny` keyword.
 You can use multiple keywords to achieve complex access rules.
 If any `allow` access rule returns true, access will be allowed.
 If a `deny` rule is true, access will be denied.
 Deny rules will allow any other value for that claim.

   For example, suppose you have a token with `user: someone` and `role: member`.
 If you have the following access block:

 ```
-jwt {
+jwt /protected/* {
-   path /protected
    deny role member
    allow user someone
 }